Amanda Bell AM BA DipEd PhD FACE FAIM FAICD

-Amanda Bell is a graduate of the University of Sydney and an honorary lecturer in the Faculty of Education and Social Work.
+Dr Amanda Bell AM is a graduate of the University of Technology and University of Sydney where she is an honorary lecturer in the Faculty of Education and Social Work.
 Her career highlights include leadership roles in education, governance and the visual arts.
+In 2017 she was awarded a Member of the Order of Australia for significant service to education, particularly to young women as a leader and academic, and to the visual arts.
 Dr Bell’s professional interests focus on mentoring women and promoting the achievements of women.
-She is a Member of the NSW Rhodes Scholarship Committee, the board of Art Exhibitions Australia, and a Governor of the Queenwood School Board.
-Dr Bell is responsible for all aspects of the College operations and lives on site.
-She is an ex-officio member of the College Council.
+She is Chair of the UTS International Research Centre for Youth Futures, a Member of the NSW Rhodes Scholarship Committee, Director of the board of Art Exhibitions Australia, and a Governor of the Queenwood School Council.
+Dr Bell was appointed Principal of The Women’s College in January 2013 being responsible for all aspects of the College’s operations.
+She is an ex-officio member of the College Council and resides on-site.

 Tiffany Donnelly BA (Hons), MA, PhD

 Tiffany Donnelly received her doctorate in English Literature from the University of Queensland.
 Her research has centred on the literature and drama of the Victorian period.
 The Vice Principal is responsible for co-ordinating the College’s internship and professional mentoring programs.
 Dr Donnelly is editor of the College Magazine and Academic Journal, Sibyl.

 Natalie Smith BScJap, GradDipEd, GradDipHuman&SocSc, MEdAdmin, MACE, MACEL